Petschko/dhl-php-sdk/README.md

 You can find a Code-Reference here: _(Doxygen)_ http://docs.petschko.org/dhl-php-sdk/index.html

+## Motivation

+I had a lot of pain studying and programming the DHL SOAP API - just to wrap some bits in a lot of XML.
+There is a lot, but not very helpful, documentation to the API.
+So I decided to create some functions in an easy to use and understand library.

+There is also a lot of old stuff in the Documentation, so that you can not sure if it is right...

 ## Credits

 All these Persons helped to create this SDK for the DHL-API:
+- [aschempp](https://github.com/aschempp) - For the help with the Notification E-Mail
 - [cedricziel](https://github.com/cedricziel) - For turning this Project into a [Composer](https://getcomposer.org/)-Package
 - [Dakror](https://github.com/Dakror) - For the `ProductInfo`-Class
 - [octlabs](https://github.com/octlabs) - For adding some missing Documentation